Tokugawa Muneharu

 Tokugawa Muneharu (徳川 宗春) was a daimyō in Japan during the Edo period.
 He was the seventh Tokugawa lord of the Owari Domain, and one of the gosanke.
+He promoted deregulation and transformed Nagoya into one of Japan's major cities, but he fell from power due to his conflict with the Shogun Tokugawa Yoshimune.

 Biography

 Muneharu was the 20th son of Tokugawa Tsunanari by a concubine later known as Senyoin, and a great-great-grandson of Tokugawa Ieyasu.
 His childhood name was Bangoro (萬五郎).
 During his lifetime, he rose to the junior third rank in the Imperial court, and held the titular office of Gon-Chūnagon (acting middle councilor).
 He was posthumously awarded the junior second rank and the office of Gon-Dainagon (acting great councilor).
 Among his brothers were Tokugawa Yoshimichi and Tokugawa Tsugutomo (the fourth and sixth lords of Owari), and Matsudaira Yoshitaka (second lord of the Mino Takasu Domain).
 A sister, Matsuhime, married Maeda Yoshinori, lord of the Kaga Domain, which was the richest domain in Japan outside the Tokugawa's own holdings.
 Muneharu did not marry, but had numerous concubines.
 His fourth daughter married the kampaku Konoe Uchisaki.